Find out about the different types of edible salt and how to use to use them.

 Sel gris

-The salt that sinks to the bottom of the pool becomes grey from the clay and is later harvested as sel gris.
-The minerals from the bottom of the pools give this salt a unique flavour and it has a high magnesium content.
+The salt that sinks to the bottom of a salt pan becomes grey from the clay and is later harvested as sel gris.

 Uses: It is expensive but less so than the fleur de sel, and well suited for any type of cooking.